 In the name of the Father and the Son and the Holy Spirit.
 Amen

-The Synod of the THIRD Province, in pursuance of authority granted by the Constitutions and Canons for the government of the Episcopal Church in the United States of America, sets forth the fol…Read More »
+The Synod of the Third Province, in pursuance of authority granted by the Constitution and …Read More »

 The Rt.
 Rev. William “Mike” Klusmeyer (WV), [email protected]

 Canon Judith Lane Gregory, [email protected]